 The surname Hillis was first found in Buckinghamshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Hillis family
+Early History of the Hillis family

 This web page shows only a small excerpt of our Hillis research.
 Another 74 words (5 lines of text) covering the years 1173, 1442, and 1514 are included under the topic Early Hillis History in all our PDF Extended History products and printed products wherever possible.